-Texas Tech University Health Sciences Center Paul L. Foster School of Medicine invites applications from qualified residents of the state of Texas and the adjacent counties of eastern New Mexico and southwestern Oklahoma that comprise the service area of the Texas Tech University Health Sciences Center.
+Texas Tech University Health Sciences Center El Paso (TTUHSCEP) Paul L. Foster School of Medicine invites applications from qualified residents of the state of Texas, including El Paso area counties, and the adjacent county of New Mexico that comprise the service area of TTUHSCEP.
 Out-of-state residents will be considered on an individual basis.
 Only 10% of the class can be from out-of-state, therefore, out-of-state applicants should have competitive credentials to apply.
 Currently 100 students are selected per class.
 The Admissions Committee carefully examines each application for the personal qualities and proven academic ability to determine potential for becoming an effective and competent physician.
 While evidence of high intellectual ability and a strong record of scholastic achievement are vital for success in the study of medicine, the Admissions Committee recognizes the essential role of compassion, motivation, maturity, personal integrity, and the ability to communicate effectively as traits of the consummate physician.